laser-science/inner-shell/README.md

 6. With the binNorm file and the cross-section data for the element in question (NIST or other resources), the fluence can be calculated by multiplying the flux and the cross-section and integrating.
 Make sure that the cross section data for a given point is for the same energy as the fluence data point.

+#Instructions for how to run these codes in a command line unix system are included in this folder